flexarea/osi-network-stack/ethernet-study/readme.md

 - Similar to the switch, the implementation of this simulation significantly affects the low transmission success rate, mostly due to the assumption that each device has a 50% chance of transmitting a frame in any given time slot.
 This high probability drastically reduces the success rate, especially in a hub-based setup where frames are broadcast to all devices.
 Since simultaneous transmissions from two or more devices lead to immediate collisions, the 50% transmission probability greatly increases the likelihood of collisions as the number of devices (N) grows, making it nearly impossible to avoid collisions at scale.

+- We assume a half-duplex transmission medium for the hub, as devices cannot transmit and receive simultaneously.
+This constraint allows collisions to occur when two or more devices attempt to send frames over the shared medium at the same time.